 - o.58 1.
-The functions of the Bout Committee include the strict but complete organization of the different events and the obligation to see that the Rules are adhered to; they cannot decide on any departure from the Rules except when circumstances arise in which it is absolutely impossible to apply them. - 2.
+The functions of the Bout Committee include the strict organization of the different events, except the responsibilities of the delegates of the FIE (cf o.61, o.62, o.63).
+It has the obligation to see that the Rules are adhered to and cannot itself decide on any departure from the Rules except when circumstances arise in which it is absolutely impossible to apply them. - 2.
 The Bout Committee is responsible for the technical organization of the competitions and for ensuring their smooth running. - 3.
-Hence: - a) It checks technical installations; - b) It checks the entries; - c) It draws up the pool sheets and direct elimination table; - d) It allocates referees as proposed by the Refereeing delegate, as well as the strips; - e) It supervises the progress of the event; - f) It examines complaints and solves them; - g) It checks results with the help of the Organizing Committee; - h) It prepares the subsequent events sufficiently in advance to be able to warn the fencers, officials and judges; - i) It supervises the dissemination of results. - 4.
-Furthermore the Bout Committee has disciplinary responsibility at competitions; Article t.97 defines the extent of its authority.
+Hence: - a) It ensures the coordination between the Organizing Committee, the Bout Committee, the official delegates of the FIE and the other functions of the FIE; - b) It checks the entries; - c) It draws up the pool sheets and direct elimination table; - d) It allocates the strips; - e) It supervises the progress of the event; - f) It checks results with the help of the Organizing Committee; - g) It prepares the subsequent events sufficiently in advance to be able to warn the fencers, officials and judges; - h) It supervises the dissemination of results. - 4.
+Furthermore the Bout Committee has disciplinary responsibility at competitions, but only as a collective entity.
+In the event of a tied vote within the Bout Committee, the vote of the Bout Committee President is decisive.